Provost’s Postdoctoral Fellowship Program

 - Nominee’s C.V. (no page restriction); and

-- A draft letter of offer (prepared by the Business Officer of the unit).
+- A draft letter of offer (prepared by the Business Officer of the unit/department).

 For the first award cycle of the pilot project, funding was made available to the first seven successful nominees.
 This approach enabled the University to rapidly recruit a cohort of top nominees while gathering information necessary to adjust the nomination/application process for subsequent award cycles of the pilot program.
 Possible adjustments may be made in these subsequent award cycles due to the University’s commitments as part of the criteria.